hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 ```

 As the `admin` user is submitting the transactions, we have set the `UserConfig` to hold the userID of `admin`, certificate, and private key  of
 the `admin` user.
 The transaction timeout is set to 20 seconds.
-This means that the SDK would wait for 20 seconds to receive the
-transaction's status and receipt synchronously.
+This means that the SDK waits for 20 seconds to receive the transaction's status and receipt synchronously.
 Once timeout happens, the SDK needs to pool for the transaction status asynchronously.

-The `Session()` would return the `DBSession` implementation that allows the user to execute various database transactions and queries.
+The `Session()` returns the `DBSession` implementation that allows the user to execute various database transactions and queries.
 The `DBSession` implementation supports the following methods:
 ```go
 // DBSession captures user's session